openstack-archive/fuel-docs/pages/user-guide/2000-install-boot.rst

 to the server's virtual DVD drive.

-For a bare-metal installation, you can instead burn the ISO image to a DVD or burn the IMG file to a USB drive, then use that media to install the software.
+For a bare-metal installation, you can instead burn the ISO image to a DVD or USB drive, then use that media to install the software.

 .. note:: You can use the same ISO image